markhobson/microbrowser/README.md

 Microbrowser
 ============

-Programmatic web browser for HTML Microdata.
+A programmatic web browser for HTML Microdata.